Diffraction by a Right-Angled No-Contrast Penetrable Wedge Revisited: A Double Wiener-Hopf Approach: Wiener Hopf equation for the penetrable wedge

 \begin{remark}[comparison with quarter-plane] Note that \eqref{eq.1.22} is almost identical to the Wiener-Hopf equation for the quarter-plane given in \cite{AssierAbrahams1}.
-In fact, setting $\tilde{\Psi}_{1/4}= - \Psi_{1/4}$ we can rewrite \eqref{eq.1.22} as which, formally, is the same Wiener-Hopf equation as for the quarter-plane (that is, \eqref{eq.quarter-planeWienerHopf} and the Wiener-Hopf equation in \cite{AssierAbrahams1} only differ by the definition of the kernel $K$). \end{remark}
+In fact, setting $\tilde{\Psi}_{1/4}= - \Psi_{1/4}$ we can rewrite \eqref{eq.1.22} as which, formally, is the same Wiener-Hopf equation as for the quarter-plane (that is, \eqref{eq.quarter-planeWienerHopf} and the Wiener-Hopf equation in \cite{AssierAbrahams1} only differ by the definition of the kernel $K$, which for the quarter-plane is given by $K(\boldsymbol{\alpha}) = 1/\sqrt{k^2-\alpha^2_1-\alpha^2_2}$, where $k$ is the (only) wavenumber of the quarter-plane problem). \end{remark}